nukturnal/us_passport_tracker/README.md

 ## Commandline Usage

 Installing this gem gives you a nice commandline tool `us_passport_tracker` which you can use to quickly get your VISA status and continue with whatever you were doing.
-This tool should work for all countries with a US Embassy/Consulate.
-Remember to use the full Country Name

 ```
 us_passport_tracker PassportNumber ISOCountryCode